 The programs that break out of this pattern stop treating training as the goal.
 Instead, they treat behavior as the outcome.
 They still track completion, but it becomes secondary.

-The primary question is whether employees detecting and responding to threats more effectively over time?
+The primary question is whether employees are detecting and responding to threats more effectively over time.

-Early signs your program is creating false confidence
+What are the early signs your program is creating false confidence?

-Most teams don’t realise something is wrong because the signals they rely on still look positive - that’s what makes this stage dangerous.
+Most teams don’t realize something is wrong because the signals they rely on still look positive.
+That’s what makes this stage dangerous.

 Nothing is obviously broken but the program has stopped meaningfully reducing risk.